-“Brake caliper bolt stuck” and “caliper mounting bolt stuck” aren’t phrases I’ve ever heard people actually say.
-But thanks to Google, those combinations of words are likely why you’re reading this.
-People in the U.S. googled those two phrases, or other very similar ones, over 100,000 times in the past year.
-Which means the problem of having a stuck caliper bolt is something bugging a lot of people.
-Stuck or frozen caliper bolts are one of many problems that comes from reusing old parts during a brake job.
+“Brake caliper bolt stuck” and “caliper mounting bolt stuck” aren’t phrases I’ve heard anyone say, but thanks to Google they’re likely why you’re reading this.
+People googled those phrases, and similar ones, over 10,000 times last year.
+Which means having a stuck caliper bolt is something bugging lots of people.
+Stuck or frozen caliper bolts are one of the problems that come from reusing old parts during a brake job.
 Here’s a link to the Carlson sales support page, if you need to order new bolts. — Motor City Mitch

 A few years ago, I was driving down a neighborhood street near my home, when a dog darted in front of my car.
 I hit the brakes and, a moment later, heard a scream to my right.
 I looked and saw a large man running towards me from his driveway.
 He ran around the front of my car yelling and slammed his hands down on my hood.